Who Was Patsy Cline?

 Cline's career hit a turning point in 1957.
 She landed a spot on the Arthur Godfrey's Talent Scouts show.
 Cline wowed audiences with her performance of "Walkin' After Midnight," winning the program's competition.
 After her appearance on Arthur Godfrey's Talent Scouts, the song hit the country and pop charts.

-Cline divorced her first husband around this time.
+Cline divorced Gerald around this time.
 She soon married Charles Dick.
 The couple had two children together, daughter Julie and son Randy.

 In the early 1960s, Cline enjoyed great success on the country and pop charts.
 She also joined the cast of the Grand Ole Opry in Nashville, Tennessee—a true sign of her place in country music.
 Now with Decca Records, she released some of her greatest hits.
 "I Fall to Pieces" hit the top of the country charts in 1961.
 It also became a Top 20 single on the pop charts.
 Chart success soon struck again with the Willie Nelson-penned "Crazy."
 That same year, Cline survived a traumatic car crash.